dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 $ npm install --save body-parser cors express express-jwt jwks-rsa firebase-admin
 ```

 We'll need `body-parser`, `cors`, and `express` to serve our API endpoints.
-Authentication will rely on `express-jwt` and `jwks-rsa`, while Firebase token minting is implemented with `firebase-admin`.
+Authentication will rely on `express-jwt` and `jwks-rsa`, while Firebase token minting is implemented with the `firebase-admin` SDK (which we'll have access to using the key we generated).

 ### Configuration